sindresorhus/electron-is-dev/readme.md

 Useful for enabling debug features only during development.

-You can use this module directly in both the main and renderer process.
+You can use this module in the Electron main process.

 ## Install